Skip to contents

 graph$plot_function(data = "f", newdata= df_f)

-graph$plot_function(data = "f", newdata= df_f, improve_plot=TRUE)
+graph$plot_function(data = "f", newdata= df_f, interpolate_plot=FALSE)

 Let us now obtain a 3d plot.
 First, of the default version:

-graph$plot_function(data = "f", newdata= df_f, plotly=TRUE)
+graph$plot_function(data = "f", newdata= df_f, type = "plotly")

-Now, of the improved version:
+Now, of the non-interpolated version:

-graph$plot_function(data = "f", newdata= df_f, plotly=TRUE,
+graph$plot_function(data = "f", newdata= df_f, type = "plotly",

 Observe that for both versions we have the same behavior around the vertices (which are the discontinuity points).